Cold weather can effectively ruin your car’s system, leaving you with an engine that refuses to crank up.

 B. Check Battery Cables and Terminals

-Corrosion around the battery cables or a battery terminal can lead to poor battery voltage, causing transient current flow that prevents your car from starting.
+Corrosion around the battery cable or a battery terminal can lead to weak battery voltage, causing transient current flow that prevents your car from starting.

-Locate the battery and check the negative and positive terminal as well as the battery cables for signs of corrosion.
+Locate the battery and check the negative and positive terminal as well as the battery cable for signs of corrosion.

 Disconnect the battery terminal and give the crusty substance a solid cleaning with a mixture of baking soda and water.
-Even if the battery cables are corrosion-free, tighten the clamps before turning on the ignition switch.
+Even if the battery cable is corrosion-free, tighten the clamps before turning on the ignition switch.

 C. Fill Up Your Engine Oil

 If your car is low on engine oil, it can lead to friction between parts and damage vital engine components.

 Low engine oil also puts additional strain on your car battery as the engine takes more time to crank up.
 And if the battery is already cold, it’ll fail to power your car.
 To prevent this, use a dipstick to check your engine oil level and, if needed, fill it up.